algorithmwatch/dataskop-electron/README.md

 npm i
 ```

-We are storing large files in this repositry wit git-lfs.
-So please install git-lfs: https://github.com/git-lfs/git-lfs.

 ### Development

-We recommend [VS Code](https://code.visualstudio.com/) as text editor.
+We recommend to use [VS Code](https://code.visualstudio.com/) but you are free to choose another text editor.
-VS Code will automatically format the code and manage imports when you save a file.
+VS Code will automatically format and lint the code, and manages imports, has a built-in debugger etc.

 ```bash
 npm start
 ```

-This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process.

-### Static Files
+### Static files

-Put static files used insige the app in `src/renderer/static` and not in `resources`.
+Put static files for the renderer process in `src/renderer/static` and not in `resources`.
 The latter is only used for the application icon.

 ## Tests